michaelhsmart/Docker-TF-Dev-Notes/docker_viz/docker_viz.md

 host so that you can then effectively work with a GUI via your browser.

-In this same vein, a better way to get your IDE working against the container environment, as supported by PyCharm, is to have the IDE's python interpreter executable point to the interpreter within a container environment.
+In this same vein, a better way to get your IDE working against the container environment, as supported by PyCharm, is to have the IDEpoint to the interpreter within a container environment.
 That is covered in the docker_pycharm example.

 ## Known Issues